-On 31 May 2018, the Company acquired 100% of Friends First Life Assurance Company DAC ("Friends First"), an Irish insurer, for a consideration of €146 million (£127 million).
-A Part VII transfer process was completed on 29 March 2019 to transfer the business carried on through the Company's branches in Belgium, France and the Republic of Ireland and certain other business which was marketed to policyholders outside the UK to Friends First.
-The purpose of this Part VII transfer is to ensure that Aviva retains the ability to service its policyholders following the UK's departure from the EU ("Brexit").
-On 29 March 2019 Friends First was renamed Aviva Life & Pensions Ireland DAC ("ALPI").
+On 6 March 2019, the Company made a capital contribution of €200million (£172.2 million) to ALPI, followed by further contributions of €51.8 million (£46.4 million), €29.3 million (£29.3 million) and €31.8 million (£26.9 million) during the year.
+On 29 March 2019, a Part VII transfer process was completed to transfer certain business from the Company to Friends First.
+The purpose of this Part VII transfer is to ensure that Aviva retains the ability to service its policyholders following the UK's departure from the EU ("Brexit").Following the Part VII transfer, the Company entered into a quota share reinsurance agreement with Friends First and it was renamed Aviva Life & Pensions Ireland DAC ("ALPI").